Learn about How targeting works with multiple expressions.

 At least one placement or ad unit must be included in targeting.

-You can use custom and free-form targeting keys in the same line item, but an individual targeting key can only be set to either custom or free-form.
+You can use custom and dynamic targeting keys in the same line item, but an individual targeting key can only be set to either custom or dynamic.

-You can target line items to countries, regions, US metro areas (DMA), UK TV regions, cities, and US ZIP codes or Canadian postal code prefixes.
+You can target line items to geographical locations such as countries, regions (provinces, prefectures, states, etc.), U.S. Nielsen DMAs (designated market areas), and cities.
 Either search for a specific place or browse through the list of countries and drill down to the places you want to target.
-For example, you can target

 country=France AND city!=Paris to target France but exclude Paris.